ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 Basically, this act as mapping a set of bytes against a known byte pattern.
 Those signatures need to be updated regularly according to new applications or new threats by network engineers.

 2. String Matching Analysis

-Many applications have textual identifiers
+Many applications have textual identifiers which are contained within the payload part of the IP packets.
+We can use those specific words or phrases to identify the applications and even extract more sophesticated details of the users as well.
-(http : user agent string contains Device info; Model, OS, Browser,..etc.)
+(http request packets: user agent string contains Device info; Model, OS, Browser,..etc.)

-2. Heuristic-Based Inspection:
+3. Heuristic-Based Inspection:

 Uses algorithms and rules to identify deviations from normal patterns, allowing the detection of previously unknown threats or anomalies.
 Here we are defining set of rules which can be used to clearly identify normal vs abnormal behavior of sessions.